tidalcycles/tidal-doc/docs/reference/samplers.md

 ## Speed-related effects

-These section presents effects change  that both the speed and the pitch of the samples.
+This section presents effects that change both the speed and the pitch of the samples.

 ### accelerate